Liu Sanjie: Life and legend

 Liu Sanjie was born in a farmer's family in Yangshuo County, Guilin during the Song Dynasty.
-When she was young, she lost her parents and educated by his elder brother.
+When she was young, she lost her parents and was educated by her elder brother.
 After she grew up, she was oppressed by the landlord.
 When Liu Sanjie was three years old, she was found as having a melodious voice, and after she was a teenage girl, she was considered the top folk song singer, especially among the Zhuang People in South China.
 Liu Sanjie used to sing songs on a fishing boat on a green river of her hometown.
 During her youth period of time, she managed to escape from Mo Huairen, who wanted Liu to be his concubine.
 As they sang, Liu and her lover traveled and eventually found their freedom.
 Turning into a pair of larks.
 When Liu traveled, she experienced many difficulties and challenges.
 Influenced by these challenges, Liu could eventually include inspiring emotion and feeling in her song.
 As a result, Yizhou Town people still manage some of Liu's relics today, the spot where Liu used to do her laundry and a site where Liu used to hold dramatic song contest.